SAFE CONNECTIONS NOTICE

 Congress passed the Safe Connections Act of 2022 (“SCA”) with the goal of improving survivors of domestic abuse and related crimes access to communications services.

-The SCA and resulting FCC rules will simplify survivors’ ability to safely separate their wireless phone service from a plan shared with an alleged abuser.
-The SCA additionally allows access to the FCC’s Lifeline program.
+The SCA and resulting FCC rules simplify survivors’ ability to safely separate their wireless phone service from a plan shared with an alleged abuser.
+The SCA also allows access to the FCC’s Lifeline program.

 The Rules

-• Independently initiate the separation of their wireless services from shared accounts, and
+• Independently initiate separation of their wireless services from shared accounts, and

-• Receive information about the Lifeline program, which a Survivor may be eligible for six months with a valid line separation.
+• Receive information about the Lifeline program, for which a Survivor may be eligible for six months with a valid line separation.
 Lifeline is not available on TDS Mobile Service.
 Lifeline is available on other qualifying services like home phone or broadband service.
 If the Survivor qualifies for Lifeline and would like it applied to mobile service, TDS will work with the Survivor to port their number to a different provider.
-If a Survivor would like more information about Lifeline or to enroll in Lifeline, the following links provide information on the Lifeline program: https://www.lifelinesupport.org/ or https://www.usac.org/lifeline/safe-connections-act/.
+Visit the Lifeline Support and Safe Connections Act pages for more information and to enroll.

 Key Definitions

-To better understand Safe Connections, the information on this site, and assist in separating a shared plan, here are some important terms:
+Following are key terms to better understand the Safe Connections Act, the information on this site, and assist in separating a shared plan:

 1. Abuser: an individual who has committed or allegedly committed a covered act as defined in 47 U.S.C 345 and the FCC’s rule against: